ocadotechnology/newrelic-alerts-configurator/MIGRATION.md

 # Migrating from version 2 to 3

 In version 3 we changed the way condition synchronization works.
-In version 3 all conditions are management in the same way.
+In version 3 all conditions are managed in the same way.

 1. If you don't define any conditions in the policy, synchronization process will not modify already existing conditions.
    Example: